Coppersmith Brockelman Reflects on 25 Years of Making a Mark on Arizona, National Law

 Synergy, Smarts and Talent Abound

-Working alongside young lawyers like Vidula and Andy is something Karen Owens especially enjoys.
+Working alongside young lawyers like Andy is something Karen Owens especially enjoys.
 “It’s a blast working with and just being around our younger lawyers, who are so smart and interesting and motivated to do good,” she says.
 “It’s exciting watching them grow into powerhouse lawyers while still maintaining our values.”

 However, it initially took a little convincing to bring her on board in 1998.
 “Although I was unhappy at a big firm, I was reluctant to leave what seemed like the relative security of that setting for a brand new, untested venture,” Karen says.
 “Andy, Sam, Beth Schermer and Julie Nelson gradually persuaded me to take the plunge, focusing on freedom to work with clients I really cared about, greater ability to balance work and home and the chance to work with close friends.
 I worried that it was too good to be true, but the tipping point was a Sunday cookout with the kids.
 Everyone was just so nice, interesting, fun and compatible in values that it was a joy to be together.
 How could I say no after that?
 I’ve never regretted the move for a moment.”